-- Identify the various aspects of financial risk management and the interplay of these complex business elements; - Measure market risk, credit risk and operational risk; and - Manage these risks through prudent intervention and careful planning.
+- Identify the various aspects of financial risk management and the interplay of these complex business elements; - Apply the relevant mathematics involved (e.g. simple statistics and some probability theory); - Measure market risk, credit risk and operational risk; and - Manage these risks through prudent intervention and careful planning.